euwbah/project/README.md

 #### Implementation

-An opportunity to win in 1 free move is worth 1000 points, and an opportunity to win in 2 free moves is worth 100 points, and finally winning in 3 free moves is worth 10 points.
+An opportunity to win in 1 free move is worth 1000 points, and an opportunity to win in 2 free moves is worth 100 points, etc...